What is self care?

 - Sore throat

-For information on other common conditions, visit the NHS Choices or Patient UK websites.
-If you are not sure about your symptoms, click here for the NHS Choices symptom checker where you can get advice on what to do next.
+For information on other common conditions, visit the NHS website or Patient UK websites.
+If you are not sure about your symptoms, click here for the NHS symptom checker where you can get advice on what to do next.

 If you need more advice or you are unsure what the right thing for you to do is, ask your pharmacist for advice or call the surgery to speak to a doctor or make an appointment to discuss your problem further.